 During the second quarter of 2003, we became a majority (60%) owner in North America Appliance Company LLC (NAACO).
 NAACO commenced operations in June 2003 as a retailer of special-buy appliances in McAllen, Texas.
 In April 2004, a fire destroyed the building in which NAACO had recently leased space.
 NAACO and we have determined the losses and have submitted to the insurance company approximately \$170,000 of claims for items and inventory destroyed in the fire and for business interruption income.
 During the third quarter ended October 2, 2004, we recognized income of approximately \$70,000 from the insurance claim.
 This income amount is comprised of previously expensed point-of-sale items destroyed in the fire and other related expenses of which \$35,000 is included in operating income and the remaining \$35,000 is included in other income as it relates to items expensed in the prior year.
 The remainder of the insurance claim is for the net book value of inventory and fixed assets destroyed in the fire.
-Currently, NAACO has a net shareholders' deficit, no minority interest has been recognized on our consolidated balance sheet and 100% of NAACO's operations are included in our results of operations.
+Currently, NAACO has found another location in the same area and is continuing to sell special-buy appliances.
+Because NAACO has a net shareholders' deficit, no minority interest has been recognized on our consolidated balance sheet and 100% of NAACO's operations are included in our results of operations.